williamgrosset/free/README.md

 + Include GA

 ## Overview
-This website is built from scratch using React, HTML5, and CSS3.
+This is the source for my website portfolio.

 ## Setup
 1. Install the required packages: